VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Workshop Warrior** - JBL Flip 4 Speakers.
 Awarded to the best hack utilizing a tool or tech taught in a workshop. _Winners must have attended the corresponding workshop._

 - **Zero to Hero** - Amazon Echoes.
-Awarded to the best hack from a team with minimal to none prior experience.
+Awarded to the best hack from a team with minimal or no prior experience.

 - **Code For Good** - Nimble Portable Chargers + $30 to a charity of your choice.
 Awarded to the best hack dedicated to social good. _VandyHacks reserves the right to decline donations to certain charities._